 Since June 2019, the Sources Food Hub has rescued and redistributed 408,663 kgs of food – this is the equivalent of almost 452,000 meals, or enough to feed 412 people three square meals a day, every month, for a full YEAR!

 The Food Hub continues to grow.
 Its impact is limited only by the capacity of its infrastructure and volunteer force.
 Get in touch to talk about volunteering, donating food or contributing your resources such as warehouse facilities or refrigerated transportation, to grow the capacity of the program.

-For more information about food redistribution, contact Wylie Barker, Logistics and Kitchen Coordinator:
+For more information about food redistribution, contact Wylie Barker, Logistics Coordinator: